joaopxf30/classificador-de-filmes-e-series-back-end/README.md

 movies-and-series-catalogue-back-end   latest    7bf0cba0ae33   31 minutes ago   1.19GB
 ```

+#### Details of the image
+This image provides a virtualized environment with all the dependencies from the `requirements.txt` and `pyhton:3.11`.

 ### Run a container from the image
-Now, execute the following to create a container from the image
+Now, execute the following to create a container from the image:

 ```
 docker run --name msc-back-end -dp 5001:5001 movies-and-series-catalogue-back-end